kad-ecoli/mmCIF2BioLiP/README.md

 FASTA sequence of protein, peptide, rna, dna are saved to ``data/*.fasta.gz``

 ### Step 8: prepare nonredundant dataset ###
-This step must be performed after step 7.
+This step must be performed after step 3 and 7.
 ```bash
 ./script/make_nr.pl
 ```